 If you didn’t know already, I think everyone should have an RSS feed on their site.
-But it really frustrates me when I subscribe to a new feed, only to find that the owner has the post excerpt syndicated, and not a full post RSS feed.
+But when I subscribe to a new feed, only to find that the owner has the post excerpt syndicated, and not a full post RSS feed, it makes me cry a little on the inside. 😥

 Now, having the excerpt is better than nothing, but having a full post feed is so much better for a number of reasons.